-Forgery Punishment and Sentencing in Orange County
+Forgery Punishment and Sentencing in California

-If you’ve been charged with forgery in Orange County, you are facing serious charges and could be punished with even more serious time in jail.
+If you’ve been charged with forgery in California, you are facing serious charges and could be punished with even more serious time in jail.
 It is important that you understand the severity of these charges.
 Do not hesitate to contact an experienced attorney immediately.
 An attorney with experience in such cases within your area can make a massive difference in the outcome of your case and your future.

-Over the past 30 years, the experienced team at Wallin & Klarich of Orange County has helped people facing forgery allegations reduce their charges, lessen their fines, or dismiss their case.
+Over the past 30 years, the experienced team at Wallin & Klarich of California has helped people facing forgery allegations reduce their charges, lessen their fines, or dismiss their case.
 While each case is unique, below we outline the basic forgery punishments that you could face in your case.
 Nevertheless, the punishment for forgery can vary greatly between cases, making the need for an exceptional attorney all the more vital.

 Misdemeanor or felony forgery punishment – PC 473

 Under California Penal Code section 473[i], general forgery is a “wobbler.”
-This means that the Orange County prosecution can choose to charge you with a misdemeanor or a felony.
+This means that the California prosecution can choose to charge you with a misdemeanor or a felony.
 Typically, the prosecutor bases his decision on your history, the type of document, the amount of money involved, and the type of alleged victim.

 If you are convicted of a misdemeanor, you face a forgery punishment of up to one year in county jail, a fine up to $1,000, and payment of restitution to any victims.
 If you are convicted of a felony, you face sixteen months, two years or three years in county jail, a fine of up to $10,000, and restitution to any victims.